Learning for Life (LLP) in Environmental Education (EE)

 Overview of EIP with Domains of Project Work

-As part of school-wide recycling programme, pupils take on the responsibility of recycling newspaper and Tetra Paks of their drinking cartons on a daily basis.
-Level specific programmes such as Aquaponics and Hydroponics offer invaluable opportunities for our pupils to learn about environmental sustainability in urban farming.
-In addition, pupils from Environmental Club participate actively in environmental care projects in partnership with organisations such as SWCDC, Sembcorp Marine and Senoko Energy as part of their enlargement of duties.
+As part of school-wide recycling programme, pupils take on the responsibility of recycling newspaper and used drink cartons on a daily basis.
+Level specific programmes such as Hydroponics offer invaluable opportunities for our pupils to learn about environmental sustainability in urban farming.
+In addition, pupils from Infogreen Club participate actively in environmental care projects in partnership with organisations such as SWCDC and NParks.

-On top of the recent set up of the Hydroponics, Juying is embarking on two other green infrastructure, namely the Rainwater Harvesting System and Food Waste Management.
-Through the installation of these green infrastructure, we hope to educate our pupils on the importance of harvesting the use of water as a precious resource and to reduce and recycle food waste as part of the plans under the Sustainable Singapore Blueprint’s goal towards becoming a Zero Waste Nation.
+In addition to the Hydroponics, Juying Primary School has two other green infrastructure, namely the Rainwater Harvesting System and Food Waste Management.
+Through the installation of these green infrastructures, we hope to educate our pupils on the importance of harvesting rainwater as a precious resource and to reduce and recycle food waste as part of the plans under the Sustainable Singapore Blueprint’s goal towards becoming a Zero Waste Nation.